-How to Fix An Air Mattress Leak: Tips & Best Products for 2022
+How to Fix An Air Mattress Leak: Tips & Best Products for 2023

-Air mattresses are helpful in that they are portable, however, this can also become a hindrance.
+Air mattresses are helpful in that they are portable.
+However, this can also become a hindrance.
 Since people often use them for recreational purposes, they are susceptible to new and exciting opportunities for “injuries.”

 These, of course, vary as they’re circumstantial.
 Keeping an air mattress indoors will yield different results than having one that accompanies you on camping trips.
 Regardless, the repair methods are generally the same.